Bachelor of Social Work - BSW Degree

 - Advanced standing in CSWE master’s degree programs, which means you can complete your MSW in just one year

-*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.
+*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program was granted Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.

 Social Work Degree Candidacy Requirements

 When you begin your social work degree program you will be in pre-candidacy.
 To enter Candidacy, you will need to: